 Annuities can come with conditions that manage volatility.
 Some companies may offer a 5% control to adjust positions during turbulent times.
 While the market saw significant growth last year, annuities with these controls couldn't fully capitalize on the upswing.
 When selecting an annuity, it's crucial to consider a flexible underlying index that can adapt to evolving market conditions.

-Variable annuities can offer death benefits, but let's face it—you want your annuities to work for you while you're still alive.
+Variable annuities can offer death benefits.
+But let's face it—you want your annuities to work for you while you're still alive.
 Guaranteeing value protections within the policy term ensures your investment serves you well throughout your lifetime.
-If you want security, a fixed annuity may be a better option for you, but it still depends on your financial circumstances.
+If you want security, a fixed annuity may be a better option for you.

 Are Fixed Annuities Safe in a Recession?